What do I need to know about metal braces?

 |Table of Contents|

-Braces are used to correct crooked teeth and can also help with complex cases with your teeth and jaws.
-There are many types of braces such as ceramic braces and clear braces.
+Braces are used to effectively correct crooked teeth.
+This orthodontic treatment can also solve complex cases with your teeth and jaws.
+There are many types of dental braces, such as ceramic braces and clear braces.

 Usually, they are made of a very tough stainless steel alloy.
-To make these braces look fabulous, kids usually pick different colored rubber bands to make them look cool.
-These braces work great and are a popular option when thinking about an orthodontic treatment plan.
+To make these braces fun, kids usually pick different colored rubber bands to make them look cool.

 What are the Advantages of Having Metal Braces?

-It's good to know how metal braces can benefit you as a patient.
-Metal braces have more advantages than disadvantages.
+It's good to know how metal braces can directly benefit you as a patient.
+It is good to know that, metal braces come with more advantages than disadvantages.

-Metal braces are really sturdy.
-Depending on your daily activities you might prefer to have something that is sure to stay in place.
+Metal braces, being made out of high-grade stainless steel, are incredibly sturdy!
+Depending on your daily activities, you might prefer to have something that is sure to stay in place.
 Some patients prefer this because of the fear of losing their trays when receiving Invisalign treatment.
 Metal braces can also have a quicker treatment time depending on the patients' needs.

 Metal Braces are less expensive than clear braces or Invisalign treatment.
 They also work better at treating severe overcrowding of teeth.
 The only real disadvantage is that they are less visually appealing than Invisalign or incognito braces that help in hiding the braces.